-The primary cause of the PDC bit failure was smooth wear and thermal damage.
+It was hypothesized that the primary cause of PDC bit failure was smooth wear and thermal damage.
 The wear flats were attributed to abrasion and mechanical chipping that rapidly progressed to thermal damage.
-Higher weights were ineffective, and it was hypothesized that buckling was occurring, causing insufficient weight transfer and increased lateral vibration.
+Higher weights were ineffective and buckling was observed, causing insufficient weight transfer and increased lateral vibration.

 To investigate and address these issues, Halliburton selected to deploy Cerebro Force™ in-bit sensing technology for multiple runs across multiple wells in the formation.
 The strategy involved combining high-frequency downhole and surface data with forensic bit and BHA images to identify and rectify detected problems.
 Cerebro Force in-bit sensors were run in hole (RIH) a total of four runs to measure weight, torque, revolutions per minute, and lateral, axial, and torsional vibration in order to evaluate the weight transfer issues and dysfunction.
 Following the runs, root causes of dysfunction and potential operational changes were assessed.